15 Ultimate Home Cleaning Hacks!

 Microfiber couches are one of the most comfortable couches ever.
 However, they become dirty quite easily and kids just love to create art masterpieces on them.
 Cleaning them may seem difficult and you may even consider replacing them.
 But do try this simple fix before you discard your lovely couch.

 You’ll need rubbing alcohol, a sponge, a sprayer and a scrubbing brush.
-Pour the rubbing alcohol in the sprayer and spray it all over the stain till it saturates.
+Pour the rubbing alcohol into the sprayer and spray it all over the stain till it saturates.
 The alcohol will evaporate quite quickly so spray continuously.
 Using your sponge, scrub vigorously till the stain starts to visibly reduce.
 Once you are done scrubbing, leave it to dry.
 Use your brush to ruffle the couch back once the alcohol has dried.
 We strongly recommend that you use a pair of gloves while handling the scrubbing alcohol and try not to drink it :).

 Having a pet is a wonderful feeling indeed.
 If you have a furry friend, be warned that their fur has been known to cause a lot of diseases, including the very dangerous Toxoplasmosis.
 It would be a good idea to rid your house of their fur once in a while to avoid pathogens of various kinds.

 Damp rubber works wonders for removing pet hair.
 You’ll simply need to dampen your rubber gloves and give the furniture and other surfaces a good scrubbing.
 For getting cat/dog fur off carpets, use a squeegee and wipe the fur away.
+This is one of the best home cleaning hacks.

 Grab a small laundry bag and dump all the small toys into it.
 Hold them under the sink and run the faucet.
 The tiny holes in the laundry bag will allow water to come in and drain taking all the dust away.
+This is one of the best home cleaning hacks.

 While you may not be able to do all of these at once, try going one section at a time – bathrooms, followed by the kitchen and so on.
 Remember – Safety first.
 Do not forget to use rubber gloves or overalls when necessary.
 Once you are done, put the chemicals away in a safe place where your kids cannot reach them.
 We also have a great guide on 10 ways to organize your home efficiently.
 You should read that too!